 The primary mission of the undergraduate program in Computer Science is to provide a high quality undergraduate educational program.
 To this end, the department seeks continually to strengthen the faculty and the education program to assure that students are well prepared for careers in the field of Computer Science.

-The Computing Accreditation Commission (CAC) of ABET has accredited the Computer Science department’s Bachelor of Science in Computer Science degree program.
+The Computer Science department’s Bachelor of Science in Computer Science degree program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.
 ABET is the recognized accrediting body of college and university programs in engineering, computing, technology and applied science.

 Our BS CS program is characterized by Program Educational Objectives and Student Outcomes.
 The program educational objectives describe expected accomplishments of our graduates of the BS program and is consistent with the mission of the department.
 The student outcomes define the criteria that prepare students to attain the program objectives.